hpi-swa-teaching/ETLoad/notes/content/02_imgseg/object-formats.md

 Indexable byte fields (array of 8 bit values)
 :   Used for classes like `ByteString` or `ByteArray`.
-    Can also be handled similar to indexable pointer fields, however `instance instVarAt: put:` should always be used over `instance at: put:`.
+    Can also be handled similarly to indexable pointer fields, however `instance instVarAt: put:` should always be used over `instance at: put:`.
     For example, `ByteString >> at: put:` expects instances of `Character`, but `ByteString >> instVarAt: put:` works as expected with byte values.
     Also of note, is that `instance instVarAt: put:` sets a single byte, not a word, like in most other cases.
     Therefore, the input words will need to be split up into bytes.